musically-ut/lovely-forks/README.md

 with bug fixing and suggesting [compare API](https://developer.github.com/v3/repos/commits/#compare-two-commits) for improving the heuristic to determine if a fork is more recent than the upstream repository.

+[yfdyh000](https://github.com/yfdyh000) added a [userscript version](https://greasyfork.org/en/scripts/31469-lovely-forks) and made the switch from Firefox Addon SDK to Web-extensions.